The Power Of God’s Precepts

 Strength Of Character And Relationship Impact Your Level Of Influence

-It’s not spelled out in the text.
-But the inference is clear.
+The inference is there.
 Jehoiada was like a father to Joash.
-He cared for him, loved him and raised him like a son.
+He loved him and raised him like a son.

-As a priest, Jehoiada also loved and served God.
-He obeyed God’s teachings.
-He demonstrated Godly character.
-And his teachings and character rubbed off on Joash.
+Furthermore, Jehoiada also loved and served God.
+Obeyed God’s teachings.
+Exhibited Godly character.
+And all of it rubbed off on Joash.

 Since Jehoiada wanted to please and serve God, Joash wanted to please and serve God too.